acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w11/Activity 12 Recursions.md

 // recursive function that prints all numbers void print_numbers(const Item& item) {

-    // base case:
+    //base case:
-    // if this Item is a number, print it and stop if (item.isNumber) {
+    //if this Item is a number, print it and stop if (item.isNumber) {
         cout << item.number << endl;
         return;